DOI-USGS/vizstorm-GIF/README.md

 1. Edit .gitignore so that the following files *are* ignored: `*.ind`, `build/status/*.yml`, `viz_config.yml`, `lib/cfg/gd_config.yml`, `2_process/src/filter_sites_custom.R`.
 (This step will likely be done once by one person for all of us.)
 1. Add a viz_config.yml.
 See other storm branches and viz_config-example.yml for examples.
 1. Add a 2_process/src/filter_sites_custom.R file and function.
 See other storm branches and 2_process/src/filter_sites_custom-example.R for examples.
-1. Create *your own* Google Drive folder for the cache and run `scipiper::gd_config(config_file=target_name, folder=I("drive-folder-id"))`.
+1. Create *your own* Google Drive folder for the cache.
 With your own Drive folder, you can experiment with whichever storms, sites, etc. are most appropriate to your code development.
+1. Create or update your lib/cfg/gd_config.yml file by calling `scipiper::gd_config(config_file="lib/cfg/gd_config.yml", folder="drivefolderid")` with the new drivefolderid value from the Drive folder you just created.
 1. The first time you build a target or run a function that uses `gd_put()` or `gd_get()`, you'll be prompted in a browser to log in to your Google Account.
 This will create a an .httr-oauth file locally, which should continue to be .gitignored.